NickSmyr/UndergraduateProjects/5th semester/ArtificialIntelligence/README.md

-# Course proect for Artificial Intelligence
+# Course project for Artificial Intelligence

 The course project was partitioned in two parts: AI scheduler and Automatic Spam classification.